matt765/matt765/README.md

 <a href="https://4-websites.vercel.app/">Live link</a> | <a href="https://github.com/matt765/4-websites">Repository</a>

 ## Older projects
-Websites and applications that still work but were not maintained for some time and need code refactoring.
+Websites and applications may that still work but were not maintained for a long time and need code refactoring.

 ChatApp
 <a href="https://matt765.github.io/react-chat-app">Live link</a> | <a href="https://github.com/matt765/react-chat-app">Repository</a>